timesnewronann/shotTracker/README.md

-# ShotTracker — Project Roadmap
+# ShotTracker — Vision, Design, and Curreent Status

-**Last Updated:** 2025-09-29 (Local Time)
+**Last Updated:** 2025-10-1 (Local Time)

----
+## ShotTracker is a computer-vision pipeline that turns raw basketball video **attempt segments**, **make/miss outcomes**, and eventually **trajector metrics** (shot arc, apex, entry angle).
+The project is scoped to ship a desktop/CLI MVP first, then a small web dashboard, then a mobile app.

 ## Introduction

 This roadmap documents the full vision, technical plan, and reasoning behind the **ShotTracker** project.
 I started this project as a learning tool to improve my SWE abilities, showing _what_ I will build and _why_ I built it this way.
+I also document software engineering principles for my own learning.

 ---